digitalmaxwell/ctedu-docs/docs/Frameworks/gatsby.md

 `
 ```

+### Page Fragment

 `PageFragment.js` is used to query the SEO Title/description and Layout for each page.
-As you can see below, the Column Grid and Rich Text fragments are added along side the Layout Fragment to avoid spreading a fragment of the same type within itself.
-The Column Grid and Rich Text fragments follow the same pattern, leaving out the Column Grid and Rich Text fragments respectively.
+As you can see below, the Column Grid and Rich Text fragments are added along side the Layout Fragment to avoid spreading a fragment of the same type within itself. **The Template, Column Grid, and Rich Text fragments also follow the same pattern.**

 :::tip
 If you would like to design support for a Column Grid to be embedded within itself you need to create a seperate fragment to wrap the conflicting type.
 The same would work for Rich Text and any future functionality that might be required.
 For now we don't need that support.